Personalization at Scale: Beyond {"{firstName}"}

 Personalization is becoming both easier and more important.
 AI tools are democratizing access to deep personalization, which means the bar is rising.
 What was impressive last year is table stakes today.

 Start where you are.
 Pick one level of personalization to improve, test it, measure results, and iterate.
-Better personalization compounds—each improvement makes your outreach more effective and your learning faster.
+Better personalization compounds: each improvement makes your outreach more effective and your learning faster.
+For a complete framework, see our email outreach guide.

 Personalization made easy